Substances | 9 min read

 While the mushroom-picking season of the Pacific Northwest extends from late spring until late autumn, the peak growing season for psilocybe mushrooms is in October-November.
 The mycelium networks have had all summer to grow their roots, so once the wet autumn rains come, they will fruit quickly.

 Psilocybin mushrooms can still be found in the wild.
-In relatively humid areas of North America like Washington, Oregon, and Northern California, they can be found growing in coastal dune grasses and along creeks.[10]
+In relatively humid areas of North America, such as Washington, Oregon, and Northern California, they can be found growing in coastal dune grasses and along creeks.[10]

-They are relatively scarce in the wild, and animals enjoy forage on them as well.
+They are relatively scarce in the wild, and animals also enjoy foraging on them.
 Interestingly, the deep wilderness is not the most likely place to find psilocybin mushrooms.
-They actually appear less frequently in the backcountry or front-country wilderness than near urban spaces.
+They appear less frequently in the backcountry or front-country wilderness than near urban spaces.

 Coincidentally, the nearer you live to a city with a subtropical climate, the easier it is to find them.